 Leeds staff engage in continuous reflection about their teaching, and these efforts have doubled in the response to the challenges of teaching and learning during the Covid pandemic.
 Here we present case studies of reflections on teaching practice, discussing issues such as module design, interactive teaching, and effective use of lecture capture and other video resources.

-- Dr. Andrew Mearman discusses an existing module redesigned for Covid-secure teaching, focusing on how delivery was re-designed to re-align with a re-designed assessment
+- Dr Andrew Mearman discusses an existing module redesigned for Covid-secure teaching, focusing on how the delivery was re-designed to re-align with a re-designed assessment

 Leeds staff conduct research into pedagogy, exploring the following subjects:

 - Learning technology

 Over twenty years, Dr Andrew Mearman has published on economics curriculum design.
 Recent work has offered constructive critiques of curriculum governance frameworks in the UK and Brazil and of the CORE approach to teaching economics.
 Dr Mearman argues for the necessity of pluralism in economics.
 In a recent paper, he and co-authors Danielle Guizzo and Sebastian Berger contrast mainstream and heterodox approaches to economics and promotes the latter as key to helping students to address contemporary issues.